fltt/qbvault/README.md

 As for the command arguments, they are specified by means of the `-l` and `-p` options.
-Everything said above about the `-l` and `-p` options, apply to the command arguments as well, with the following clarifications:
+Everything said above about the `-l` and `-p` options, apply to the command arguments as well, with the addition of the following notes:

 * multiple `-p` and `-l` can be specified
 * arguments specified by means of the `-p` option are passed to the